Variational Monte Carlo#

 Answer (end)

-Finally plot out the wave-function on the x-axis (in the direction of the two protons).
+Finally plot out the wave-function on the x-axis (in the direction of the two protons) for the optimal \(\alpha\).

 Answer (end)